 M.M. and D.M.A., Eastman School of Music

-UCM Piano proudly maintains its commitment to world-class professional training for Missouri residents and residents from neighboring states.
+UCM Piano proudly maintains its long-standing commitment to world-class professional training for Missouri and neighboring state residents.
 From your piano faculty (both internationally active performing artists) to guest workshops by visiting faculty from Eastman, Northwestern, Indiana University and other top tier music schools, you will encounter a world of musical ideas—right here at home.

 Your musical career begins at UCM.
-Our students have been recognized at national competitions and accepted to prestigious graduate programs across the U.S. UCM Piano alumni are pursuing active careers as private teachers, solo performers, collaborative artists, ensemble pianists, audio engineers, and K-12 educators throughout the region.
+Our students have been recognized at national competitions and accepted to prestigious graduate programs across the U.S. UCM Piano alumni are pursuing active careers as private teachers, solo performers, collaborative artists, ensemble pianists, audio engineers, and K-12 educators throughout the region and beyond.